Danny Bonaduce: Acting

 Bonaduce made a small appearance in the Bewitched season 5 episode "Going Ape", which aired on February 27, 1969, as a young boy in the park whose chimpanzee follows Samantha (Elizabeth Montgomery) and Tabitha (Erin Murphy) home.

-Danny Bonaduce had a substantial role on The Ghost & Mrs. Muir on the first-season episode Jonathan Tells It Like It Was, aired March 1, 1969.
+Bonaduce had a substantial role on The Ghost & Mrs. Muir on the first-season episode Jonathan Tells It Like It Was, aired March 1, 1969.
 He played competitor Danny Shoemaker in a history essay contest with Mrs. Muir's son Jonathan.
 Danny's father Joseph Bonaduce wrote the episode.

 In The Partridge Family Bonaduce played the role of Danny Partridge, a member of the musical Partridge family.
 In the show, the Partridges were a family band that toured the country in their hip, Mondrian-inspired, painted school bus.
 Danny Partridge played bass guitar for the band and his younger siblings, Tracy and Chris, contributed to the band as percussionists.
 The series ran for four seasons, from 1970 to 1974 and, in 2003, Bonaduce was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for his role on the series.
+He also voiced Danny in the 1974 Saturday morning cartoon Partridge Family 2200 A.D.

 Bonaduce made several movies during and after the run of The Partridge Family, including Corvette Summer (1978) starring Mark Hamill.
 Hamill and Bonaduce played high school students who went in search of a stolen customized Corvette Stingray.
 Bonaduce also made guest appearances on several TV shows, including the television action drama CHiPs.
 His career withered in the early 1980s.

 Bonaduce and Partridge Family co-star Dave Madden made cameo appearances in a 1994 episode of Married... with Children.
 That same year, he appeared on an episode of Space Ghost Coast to Coast.
 He has also guest-starred in the first two episodes of the seventh season of CSI: Crime Scene Investigation and as the son of Shirley Jones's character in the fourth season of The Drew Carey Show.
 Bonaduce has appeared as himself on the detective series Monk and on the show Girlfriends.
 Bonaduce guest-starred with J. D. Roth (with whom he would later reunite for Breaking Bonaduce) on a celebrity episode of Sex Wars.
 In 1999, Bonaduce appeared in the Christmas episode, "Sabrina, Nipping at Your Nose", of Sabrina, the Teenage Witch.